 If you are looking for the perfect relaxing escape from the smog of Bogota then look no further.
 Just a 1-hour bus ride from Bogota in a town called Choachí you will find Thermales Santa Monica.
 This is the closest Thermal Spa to Bogota and well worth a visit.

 The cost of a day pass is really reasonable.
-For an Adult it is $20mil on a Monday, $25mil Tue-Sat and $35mil on Sundays or public holidays, making it really affordable.
+For an Adult it is $20mil on a Monday, $25mil Tue-Sat and $35mil on Sundays or public holidays, making it one of the most affordable Bogota day trips.

 You can read my full post here.

-Top Tip: The spa is on the same bus route as the waterfalls so I suggest going to the waterfall and camping overnight there.
+Top Tip: The spa is on the same bus route as the waterfalls so I suggest doing 2 Bogota day trips in one and going to the waterfall and camping overnight there.
 Then the next morning make your way back up to the main road and take a bus down to Choachi (or just hitchhike – probably quicker) and find a campsite or Finca to stay there if you want to stay for a second night.
 Then you can spend the day in the spa returning to Bogota on the last bus at 5 pm or the next morning.

 Wondering where to stay in Bogota?
 I recommend staying in Chapenero over La Candelaria if you are staying longer than 24 hours.